Jaw Clenching & Nervous System Patterns in Los Angeles

 This is why effective jaw clenching care often includes work at the base of the skull and upper neck — not just the jaw itself.

-Gentle, nervous-system–aware work in this region can help reduce reflexive clenching by improving support, mobility, and neurological regulation.
+Gentle, nervous-system–aware work, such as CranioSacral Therapy, can help reduce reflexive clenching by improving support, mobility, and neurological regulation.

 The jaw is one of the body’s most powerful stabilizers.
 Neurologically and fascially, it is deeply connected to: